The Effects of Nicotine Cessation

 Nicotine is a colorless, odorless, organic-based alkaloid in the same family as cocaine, morphine, quinine and strychnine.
 It is a super toxin, fetal teratogen and natural insecticide that was sold in the U.S. as Black Leaf 40.
-The lethal dose needed to kill a 160 pound human is 2-3 drops or about 60mg.
-Drop for drop it is more deadly than strychnine (75mg), diamond back rattlesnake venom (100mg), arsenic (200mg) or cyanide (500mg).
+If animal studies relate to humans (which is disputed), the lethal dose needed to kill a 160 pound human is 2-3 drops or about 60mg.
+Drop for drop, that would make nicotine more deadly than strychnine (75mg), diamond back rattlesnake venom (100mg), arsenic (200mg) or cyanide (500mg).
 Imagine 1mg of nicotine, the average amount delivered into the bloodstream by smoking just one cigarette, being sufficient to kill the largest rat you have ever seen (1-2 lbs.).
 Is it any wonder that a recent study suggests that nicotine gradually destroys brain gray matter?

 Although heroin produces a numb dopamine high and alcohol a drunken dopamine high, governments and experts tell us that nicotine's alert dopamine high may be the most effective at establishing the onset of chemical "dependency."